alEX860111/ngx-formly-material-file/projects/ngx-formly-material-file/README.md

 ## Installation

 ### Install NPM Dependencies
-Follow the quick-start for [ngx-formly](https://github.com/ngx-formly/ngx-formly#quick-start) using `@ngx-formly/material` as the UI library.
+Follow the quick-start for [ngx-formly](https://github.com/ngx-formly/ngx-formly#quick-start) and use `@ngx-formly/material` as the UI library.
 Finally run `npm i ngx-formly-material-file`.

 ### Configure the App Module
 ```typescript